Weak Fano threefolds arising as the blowup of a hyperquadric in $\mathbb{P}^4$ along a curve: Curves contained on a smooth hypercubic section

 is surjective.
-MoreoverLet $C \sub Y$ be a smooth irreducible curve of genus $g$ and degree $d$ that lies on a smooth hyperquadric $Y \sub \Pfour$ $X$ is weak Fano, then $|-K_X|$ is base-point-free if and only if $|-K_X|_T|$ is base-point-free (where the restriction $-K_X|_T$ is seen as the restriction of line bundles). \end{lem} \begin{proof} Since the ideal sheaf of $T$ is given by $\mathcal{O}_X(-T)$ (\cite[Prop.\ II.6.18]{Hartshorne}), we have the short exact sequence
+Moreover, if $X$ is weak Fano, then $|-K_X|$ is base-point-free if and only if $|-K_X|_T|$ is base-point-free (where the restriction $-K_X|_T$ is seen as the restriction of line bundles). \end{lem} \begin{proof} Since the ideal sheaf of $T$ is given by $\mathcal{O}_X(-T)$ (\cite[Prop.\ II.6.18]{Hartshorne}), we have the short exact sequence

 Fixing a general member $T'\in |-K_X|$ with $T'\neq T$, we can tensor by $\mathcal{O}_X(T')$ to obtain the short exact sequence

 It induces a long exact sequence, which, in particular, gives us the short exact sequence